 His research has spanned from ecophysiological and ecological studies of natural and urban systems through atmospheric trace gas studies and forensic science.
 Throughout his academic career, Jim has also focused on creating the facilities and organizational structures to advance interdisciplinary science and provide new opportunities for others.
 Jim's recent research projects have melded stable isotope analyses with process studies to investigate carbon and water cycles, air quality in urban zones, humans and our diets and foods, and biomarkers in climate studies.

-Jim has been recognized for his research.
+Jim has been recognized for his research and teaching.
 He is a member of the U.S. National Academy of Sciences, a winner of The Rosenblatt Prize for Excellence, and a recipient of the Utah Governor's Medal for Science and Technology.
 Jim is an elected Fellow of the American Geophysical Union, of the Ecological Society of America, and of the American Association for the Advancement of Science.
 He received the University's undergraduate teaching award.

 Jim has a passion for teaching at both the undergraduate and graduate levels.
 He and his colleague Thure Cerling created IsoCamp, which has successfully trained 900+ graduate students and was recognized with The Outstanding Education Program in Earth and